 - MSP software firm Datto unveiled the latest version of its remote monitoring and management platform, Datto RMM.
 Datto RMM 6.5 bolsters cybersecurity and remote endpoint software patch management capabilities, the company said.

 - Green House Data, an IT managed services provider based in Cheyenne, Wyo., said it has unified Infront Consulting Group with Green House Data under a single brand.
 The companies announced a merger in May 2018.

 - Encryption vendor Fortanix named Tammy Schuring as its senior vice president of worldwide sales and field operations.
 Schuring joins Fortanix from Hewlett Packard Enterprise, where she served as worldwide vice president of sales and field operations for data security.
 Fortanix this week also revealed it raised $23 million in a funding round led by Intel Capital.
 A Fortanix spokesperson said the funds will be used, in part, to expand the Fortanix Partner Program, which launched in January 2018.

 - The Google Cloud Partner Program has added Dell Boomi to its partner roster.
 Dell Boomi said its Dell Boomi for Google Cloud offering is now available.

-- Unified Office Inc., an MSP focused on business communications services, said it has extended its Total Connect Now Dental Management Suite service offering to include a Virtual Communications Console.
+- Unified Office Inc., an MSP focused on business communications services, said it has its Total Connect Now Dental Management Suite service offering to include a Virtual Communications Console.
 The console integrates with dental practice management software solutions.

 - Anexinet Corp., a digital business solutions provider based in Philadelphia, debuted Office 365 Migration and Office 365 Data Security Kickstart programs.
 The migration program provides customers a roadmap to convert Exchange, Lotus Notes and other legacy platforms, while the security program assesses Office 365 environments, determines appropriate security settings and reviews applicable security requirements and standards.